China entry requirements for Sweden passport holders

 Frequently asked questions

-If you're staying in a hotel, they register you automatically.
-If you're staying in a private residence, you must register at the local police station within 24 hours of arrival.
-Failure to do so can result in a fine.
+If you are staying in a hotel, the hotel registers you automatically.
+If you are staying in a private residence (like a friend's apartment), you must register with the local police station within 24 hours of arrival (48 hours in rural areas).
+Your host can help you do this.
+It is a legal requirement, and not doing it can result in a warning or fine.

 Official sources